 2. Entries in the Gold Competition must have:

 A current EC Sport License at least at the Gold level.
 Both the rider and the horse owner/lessee, and the person responsible for the horse, if not the same person, must have a current EC Sport License.
 EC Sport Licenses must list amateur status for riders competing as amateurs.
+See the EC website for purchase information.

 A current PTSO membership.
 See your local PTSO for purchase information.